 Then plant yourself firmly, straighten your spine.
 Open your chest and hold your head high.
 It feels very different, doesn’t it?
 You’ll also sound different—the voice is richer and fuller, more resonant, in this expanded posture.

-Then click through to post a comment.
+Then post a comment.
 How did you experience these different ways of holding yourself?
 Is there “a robust effect on your mood?”
 And am I right in suggesting that the response from others plays a role?Share this post: